Plant Height: 6 inches

 Other Names: Border Pinks, Cheddar Pinks

-Silver Star Pinks is smothered in stunning fragrant white frilly flowers with crimson eyes at the ends of the stems from late spring to mid summer.
+Spangled Star Pinks has masses of beautiful fragrant crimson frilly flowers with white eyes and white spots at the ends of the stems from late spring to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive narrow leaves emerge powder blue in spring, turning bluish-green in color the rest of the year.
+Its attractive narrow leaves remain silvery blue in color throughout the year.
 The fruit is not ornamentally significant.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.